Segmenting Low-Contrast XCTs of Concrete: An Unsupervised Approach: Unsupervised Semantic Segmentation

 \subsection{Segmentation Model}

+While segmentation models using newer architectures such as vision transformer (ViT) \cite{dosovitskiy_image_2020} outperform CNN-based models \cite{lecun1989backpropagation} in several aspects, it is also observed that ViT-based models require substantially more data to train compared to CNNs \cite{gai2024comparing}, offer slower convergence, and have a higher computational footprint and often require pre-training \cite{gai2024comparing, takahashi2024comparison,rosy2025replacing}.
+The data-frugality of CNNs is partly by design, which imparts an inductive bias allowing models using it to learn from spatial data with relative ease \cite{dAscoli2022convit}.
+Furthermore ViT-based models have quadratic complexity with respect to input size \cite{liu2022convnet} and often exhibit a deficiency in resolving fine-grained local textures and pixel-level boundaries due to their weak local constraints, while CNNs inherently preserve the spatial hierarchies essential for precise boundary delineation \cite{li2023transforming}.
+Considering these factors and the present use-case, the use of CNN-based architecture in this work was retained.

-In contrast to the original approach to unsupervised segmentation proposed in \cite{kanezaki2018unsupervised}, which employs a simple feed-forward CNN architecture \cite{lecun1989backpropagation}, the present work adopts a variant of the U-Net architecture \cite{ronneberger2015u} (see \autoref{fig:U-Net}).
-Originally designed for biomedical image segmentation, particularly CT scans, U-Net has demonstrated superior performance compared to other CNN-based architectures which has led to the development of several variants of it over time \cite{siddique2021u}.
-U-Net is essentially composed of an alternating series of convolution, down-sampling, and up-sampling blocks with one linear convolution block at the end, with the convolution operations within each convolution block being central in extracting spatial features from images.
-This section therefore focuses on concisely outlining the most relevant operations related to the U-Net architecture.
+The present work adopts a variant of the CNN-based U-Net architecture \cite{ronneberger2015u} (see \autoref{fig:U-Net}), expanding upon the original approach in \cite{kanezaki2018unsupervised} which utilized a simple feed-forward CNN.
+Although initially designed for biomedical image segmentation tasks, U-Net's established efficacy has led to the development of numerous architectural variants over time \cite{siddique2021u}.
+The architecture consists of alternating down-sampling and up-sampling segments, where localized convolutional operations within each block are central to extracting rich spatial features from the input images.
+Consequently, this section provides a concise overview of the core operations underpinning the U-Net framework.

-The input to every operation of the U-Net is a tensor $\tensor{T} = ( \tensorComp{t}_{n,h,w,f}) \in \realNum^{N\times H \times W \times F}$, where $N$ denotes the number of training samples, so-called batch size (e.g. distinct images, which are the inputs to the very first convolution operation in this model), $H$ and $W$ represent the spatial dimensions - height and width - of the input tensor (e.g. the spatial dimensions of the images in a 2D framework) and $F$ indicates the feature dimension (e.g., the number of channels, such as $F=1$ for grayscale images and $F=3$ for RGB images).
+The input to every operation of the U-Net is a tensor $\tensor{T} = ( \tensorComp{t}_{n,h,w,f}) \in \realNum^{N\times H \times W \times F}$, where $N$ denotes the number of training samples, so-called batch size (e.g. distinct images, which are the inputs to the very first convolution operation in this model), $H$ and $W$ represent the spatial dimensions - height and width - of the input tensor (e.g. the spatial dimensions of the images in a 2D framework) and $F$ indicates the feature dimension (e.g., the number of channels, such as $F=1$ for greyscale images and $F=3$ for RGB images).

 Each convolution operation used in this model is part of a five-step sequence occurring twice in each convolution block as illustrated in \autoref{fig:conv_block_upsampling_block}(a).
 As a part of this sequence, the tensors are first expanded along the spatial dimensions using the process of \emph{padding} and specifically, zero-padding in this case, where, $\scalar{s}_r$ rows and $\scalar{s}_c$ columns or $0$s are added around the tensor.
 This ensures that the output tensor of the convolution operation has the same height and width as the input tensor $\tensor{T}$, since convolution operation, as used in this work, would otherwise reduce the spatial dimensions.
 The padded tensor $\tensor{T}^\mathrm{0} = (\tensorComp{t}^\mathrm{0}_{n,h,w,f}) \in \realNum^{N\times (H+2\mathrm{s}_r) \times (W+2\mathrm{s}_c) \times F}$ is thus given as